 Thailand has many popular resorts for sun-seekers looking for the perfect beach holiday.
 Each resort has its own character, varying from lively nightlife to laidback and secluded, from single's heaven to family-friendly holiday.
 Find your perfect Thailand holiday resort here.

 Getting to Thailand

 Getting to Thailand is fairly easy.
-There are direct flights to Thailand from the UK, however there are many more options with stopovers.
-The only direct flights to Thailand from the US depart from Los Angeles.
+There are many cheap direct flights to Thailand from the UK and even more cheap indirect flights to Thailand from the UK.
+There are no direct flights to Thailand from the US, but many indirect flights to Thailand from major aiports in the US.
 Nearly all flights to Thailand arrive at Suvarnabhumi Airport in Bangkok.
 Get more information on Thailand Airports.

 Thai Girl by Andrew Hicks and Bangkok People by James Eckardt.

 The Beach (2000), Brokedown Palace (1999), The Hangover 2 (2011), and Anna and the King (1999).

 Khao phat (Thai-style fried rice), and Pad Thai (traditional fried noodles).

 What to buy

 Thai silk, precious stones, affordable local clothing, and cheap electronics.

 A padlock for your bags: leaving backpacks in hotel rooms and outside temples gives pickpockets a good opportunity to help themselves.